nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to <span style="text-decoration: underline">list members (UC03)</span>
    or <span style="text-decoration: underline">search for members (UC04)</span>
-2. User requests to edit the details of specific member in the list.
+2. User requests to edit the details of specific member in the list
-3. SportsPA edits the details of the member.
+3. SportsPA edits the details of the member

    Use case ends.